TheArkive/ahk-pi/README.md

 <img src="images/ahk-pi-main.png" width="420" align="top"/>

-README Updated on 2022-06-12
+README Updated on 2022-06-25

 ## Latest Updates

-* Ahk2Exe is now automatically downloaded, and extracted to install dir if no "Compiler" folder exists.\
+* MPRESS and UPX are now automatically downloaded if it doesn't exist, and is automatically extracted to the Compiler folder
-MPRESS is currently not included for automatic downloads.
+* Cleaned up some code, removed unused bits
+* Reorganized some settings

 > `Window Spy` is now automatically included as of AHK v2.beta-4